pytest-dev/pytest-django/docs/helpers.rst

    This is used to mark a test function as requiring the database.
 It will ensure the database is setup correctly for the test.
-Each test will run in its own transaction which will be rollbacked at the end of the test.
-This behavior is the same as Djangos standard `django.test.TestCase   <https://docs.djangoproject.com/en/dev/topics /testing/#django.test.TestCase>`_ class.
+Each test will run in its own transaction which will be rolled back at the end of the test.
+This behavior is the same as Django's standard `django.test.TestCase   <https://docs.djangoproject.com/en/dev/topics /testing/#django.test.TestCase>`_ class.